Azathothas/Stars/README.md

 - [ashishb/gabo](https://github.com/ashishb/gabo) – GitHub Actions Boilerplate Generator
 - [assetnote/surf](https://github.com/assetnote/surf) – Escalate your SSRF vulnerabilities on Modern Cloud Environments. `surf` allows you to filter a list of hosts, returning a list of viable SSRF candidates.
 - [atc0005/check-vmware](https://github.com/atc0005/check-vmware) – Go-based tooling to monitor VMware environments; NOT affiliated with or endorsed by VMware, Inc.
+- [atoonk/ping-aws-ips](https://github.com/atoonk/ping-aws-ips) – ping all AWS IP addresses to see how many ec2 instances AWS has at any given time
 - [atredispartners/flamingo](https://github.com/atredispartners/flamingo) – Flamingo captures credentials sprayed across the network by various IT and security products.
 - [authelia/authelia](https://github.com/authelia/authelia) – The Single Sign-On Multi-Factor portal for web apps
 - [autobrr/autobrr](https://github.com/autobrr/autobrr) – Modern, easy to use download automation for torrents and usenet.